Supreme Court asked to give access to secretive court's work

 Legislation adopted in 2015 includes a provision that requires the government to consider releasing significant FISA court opinions.
 But the law doesn't apply to opinions written before it was enacted and leaves the review process entirely to the executive branch.

-The high-court appeal says the First Amendment’s guarantee of freedom of the press demands greater access.
+The ACLU and Knight institute say the First Amendment's guarantee of freedom of the press demands greater access.

-The Justice Department had no comment on the filing Monday.
-Its response is due at the court by late May.

-The ACLU has been seeking the FISA court opinions for years, and the current case dates to 2016.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.